 Respondents from seven departments reported that the District holds public meetings, and several of the departments that don't host meetings reported that they provide support such as producing meeting materials.
 Nearly all respondents (12 of 14) in these departments reported that public meetings are required to be held in accessible locations.
 When meetings cannot be held at an accessible location (for example, at an undeveloped project site), the meeting announcement includes a notice that requests for modifications to provide accessibility will be accommodated, if possible, with 48 hours' notice.
 Nine of 14 respondents reported that ASL interpreters or adaptive equipment are available when requested with 48 hours' notice (and in some cases, with five days' notice), but four respondents were unaware as to whether these modifications are available.
-Most respondents reported that ASL interpreters or adaptive listening devices) for people who are deaf or have hearing loss are available when requested with 48 hours' notices are available when requested or have hearing loss are available when requested with 48 hours' notices are available for off-site meeting locations.
+Most respondents reported that ASL interpreters or adaptive equipment (such as assistive listening devices) for people who are deaf or have hearing loss are available when requested with 48 hours' notice, and portable assistive listening devices are available for off-site meeting locations.
 Board meeting agendas include the following notice: